Ahhgust/Demixtify/Readme.md

 And estimate the mixture fraction
 ```
-demix -b YOURBAM.bam -v ~/src/SupplementaryMaterial/hg38/GSA-24v3-0_A2.hg38.gnomadannos.autos.sites2include.justafs.bcf > mf.tsv
+demix -b YOURBAM.bam -v ~/src/Demixtify/SupplementaryMaterial/hg38/GSA-24v3-0_A2.hg38.gnomadannos.autos.sites2include.justafs.bcf > mf.tsv
 ```
 _this will take a few minutes_

 Demixtify also has (limited) parallel support.
-The computation is rate limited (ie, it takes a few seconds to estimate the MF, and a few minutes to read the bam).
+The computation is IO bound (ie, it takes a few seconds to estimate the MF, and a few minutes to read the bam).
 You can also read the BAM file in parallel, using 4 threads for example:
 ```
-demix -t 4 -b YOURBAM.bam -v ~/src/SupplementaryMaterial/hg38/GSA-24v3-0_A2.hg38.gnomadannos.autos.sites2include.justafs.bcf > mf.tsv
+demix -t 4 -b YOURBAM.bam -v ~/src/Demixtify/SupplementaryMaterial/hg38/GSA-24v3-0_A2.hg38.gnomadannos.autos.sites2include.justafs.bcf > mf.tsv
 ```

-Note, if you are assessing many files at once it is better to NOT use multithreading-- in the end, you're limited to the speed of the disk, and threading will just make that worse.
+Note, if you are assessing many files at once it is better to NOT use multithreading-- in the end, you're limited to the speed of the disk; once that pipe is full, adding more threads will just make things go that much slower.

 <br>